hpe-dev-incubator/hpe-dev-portal/content/blog/getting-started-with-hpe-greenlake-api-for-data-services.md

 # Summary

-This blog post introduces you to the new set of REST API for HPE Greenlake, named as Data-Services APIs, to support resources such as: *async-operations, dual-auth-operations, issues, secrets, software-releases, storage locations, and tags.* This set of APIs will evolve throughout the future toward long term supported version of the APIs .
-This March 2024 announcement introduces V1Beta1 of the API; which is  documented at HPE GreenLake Developer [website](https://developer.greenlake.hpe.com) using the interactive documentation based on OpenAPI 3.1 standard.
+This blog post introduces you to the new set of HPE Greenlake REST APIs for data services, to support resources such as: *async-operations, dual-auth-operations, issues, secrets, software-releases, storage locations, and tags.* This set of APIs will evolve throughout the future toward long term supported version of the APIs.

+This March 2024 announcement introduces revision v1beta1 of the API; which is documented at HPE GreenLake Developer [website](https://developer.greenlake.hpe.com) using the interactive reference documentation based on OpenAPI 3.1 standard.
 In this post, I also introduced methods to exercise the API directly from the API reference documentation page using the access token obtained from HPE GreenLake.
-Lastly, I provided a list of tips on using this Data Services REST API for specific use cases.
+Lastly, I provided a list of tips on using these HPE GreenLake REST API for specific use cases.

-Please don’t hesitate to explore this new set of APIs for Cloud Data Services on HPE GreenLake and see how you can improve your agility in managing your data.
+Please don’t hesitate to explore this new set of HPE GreenLake APIs for data services and see how you can improve your agility in managing your data.
 If you have any questions on any HPE GreenLake Data Services API, or if you are interested to share your feed-back and use cases on this set of API;  please join the [HPE Developer Slack Workspace](https://developer.hpe.com/slack-signup), and start a discussion in our [*\#hpe-greenlake-data-services* ](https://hpedev.slack.com/archives/C02D6H623JP)slack channel.